 Exposure to actual or threatened death, serious injury, or sexual violence in one (or more) of the following ways: (1) Directly experiencing the traumatic event(s); (2) witnessing, in person, the event(s) as it occurred to others; (3) learning that the traumatic event(s) occurred to a close family member or close friend – in cases of actual or threatened death of a family member or friend, the event(s) must have been violent or accidental; (4) experiencing repeated or extreme exposure to aversive details of the traumatic event(s) (e.g., first responders collecting human remains; police officers repeatedly exposed to details of child abuse) (Note: Criterion A4 does not apply to exposure through electronic media, television, movies, or pictures unless this exposure is work-related).

 While this definition is helpful, some argue against the need for trauma to be restricted to “exposure to actual or threatened death, serious injury, or sexual violence,” as many events can be traumatic even without a direct threat to life or injury (Briere, 2004; Anders, Frazier, & Frankfurt, 2011).
+Secondary trauma, also known as vicarious trauma or compassion fatigue, affects individuals who are exposed to the traumatic experiences of others, such as healthcare professionals and therapists.

 The earlier DSM-III-R (APA, 1987) defined threats to psychological integrity as valid forms of trauma.
 Since the DSM-5 doesn’t classify events as traumatic unless they’re life-threatening, it likely underestimates the true extent of complex trauma in the general population by excluding highly upsetting experiences like extreme emotional abuse, major losses or separations, degradation or humiliation, and coerced (non-physically violent) sexual encounters.